Biography: where I came from.

 (especially lots of them) to discover meaningful insights.

-In 2001 I began work as a research consultant for the IBM
+In 2001 I worked as a research consultant for the IBM Institute for Knowledge Management.

 At the IKM I brought my research on stories and questions together